altogic/altogic/examples/realtime-presence/README.md

 ## Introduction

 The realtime presence app is a react application that is using Altogic's realtime features to emit mouse movements of users joined in a channel.
 Each user first joins to a channel called **presence** with a username and an automatically assigned mouse color.
-Following the channel join the mouse movements of the user is emitted to the **presence** channel and all users that are a member of this channel receive each other's mouse movements.
+Following the channel join, the mouse movements of the user is emitted to the **presence** channel and all users that are a member of this channel start receiving each other's mouse movements.

-When joined to the channel, the users can change their mouse color and leave the channel.
+When joined to the channel, the users can also change their mouse color and leave the channel.

 #### Joining the channel